 Cloak & Dagger- An attack that manipulates attributes of the operating system’s visual design and user interface to hide malicious activity.
 This attack affects all recent versions of Android, up to the current 7.1.2.
 Once the attacker gains user approval for the accessibility permission by tricking the subject, the attacker can abuse it for types of keystroke logging, phishing, and even stealthy installation of other malicious apps for deeper access to the victim system.
 Another similar attack is TL;DR which also abuses permissions to infect the Android operating system and get the details of the user hiding behind the innocent request.

 Clickjacking- In this version of the attack, malicious apps hide ill-intentioned activity behind innocuous-looking screens.
 For example, the app can request permission that the user must approve but cover that request notification with another screen that asks for something innocent, leaving a hole in the cover screen for the real “Accept” button.

-Just last week, the security firm Check Point discovered a new strain of Android malware called “ExpensiveWall” lurking in about 50 apps in the Play Store.
+Just last week, the security testing firm Check Point discovered a new strain of Android malware called “ExpensiveWall” lurking in about 50 apps in the Play Store.
 They had cumulatively been downloaded between 1 million and 4.2 million times.
 Meanwhile, researchers at the security firm ESET announced in early September that they had found malicious apps from the BankBot malware family in Google Play.
 The applications, which had names like “Earn Real Money Gift Cards” and “Bubble Shooter Wild Life,” had malware directly in them and were also built to quietly download additional nefarious apps once installed.
 The list goes on.